CircleCI-Archived/api-preview-docs/README.md

 ## DEVELOPING WITH CIRCLECI API v2

 * See the [documentation](docs/) in this repository for reference information.
+* Breaking changes to the API will be announced in this document [breaking](docs/breaking.md)
 * Also checkout our [OpenAPI spec](specs/), something we are piloting as part of the v2 launch.

 ## FEEDBACK